FHI GENERAL TERMS AND CONDITIONS OF DELIVERY 2020

 The Parties may agree that the Contractor shall provide a warranty exceeding that of the product warranty pursuant to article 14.1 in accordance with this paragraph.
 The Contractor shall only guarantee that Item/Service Supplied shall function and/or perform in a certain manner in combination with items supplied by third parties and/or in combination with items from the Client (for example, in a process, in a machine or in an installation of the Client) (“Working Life Warranty”) if and as far as the Contractor has expressly confirmed this In Writing to the Client before or on concluding this Agreement in accordance with article 2.2.
 The conditions on which an obligation to produce results shall be based relating to Work in accordance with article 28.4 shall also apply to a Working Life Warranty.
 A Working Life Warranty shall lapse at the point after delivery when circumstances transpire that the Contractor believes negatively affect the functioning of the Item/Service Supplied and that the Client had not already informed the Contractor of before or on concluding this Agreement and that the Contractor had confirmed to the Client In Writing.
-A Working Life Warranty shall lapse 12 months after delivery unless agreed otherwise.
+Unless agreed otherwise, a Working Life Warranty will expire after a period of twelve (12) months upon delivery has lapsed.

 14.3 Warranty period

-Unless the Offer provides for other warranty periods, the warranty period stated in article 14.1 for new items shall be 12 months from the point of delivery.
-No warranty shall be provided for used items that the Contractor supplies unless the Offer states otherwise
+Unless other warranty periods are mentioned in the Offer, the warranty period mentioned in 14.1 for new cases is twelve (12) months as from the moment of delivery.
+No warranty shall be provided for used items that the Contractor supplies unless the Offer states otherwise.